-Response: The Project is located in the Rural Agricultural Areas, Agricultural Rural Living, and Smaller Lot Rural Future Land Use Designations (see Attachment C-2, Map 4).
-Per the Carbon County Comprehensive Land Use Plan, the Rural Agricultural Areas designation is intended to maintain rural lands for ranching, agriculture, mining, forestry, and related uses and industrial uses carefully sited to avoid conflicts with other land uses.
-The Agricultural Rural Living designation is intended to accommodate a moderate density, rural land use pattern and includes industrial uses carefully sited to avoid conflicts with other uses.
-The Smaller Lot Rural Areas designation is intended to accommodate greater densities of rural residential development, limited commercial development, and where public and recreational uses would occur.
-The Project has been carefully sited to minimize impacts on rural land uses.
-As such, the Project will not interfere with the goals of the Low Intensity Rural designations as described in the Carbon County Comprehensive Land Use Plan.
+Response: The Project is located in the Rural Agricultural Areas Land Use Designation (see Attachment C-2, Map 4).
+Per the Carbon County Comprehensive Land Use Plan, the Rural Agricultural Areas designation is intended to maintain rural lands for ranching, agriculture, mining, forestry, and related uses and industrial uses and has been carefully sited to avoid conflicts with other land uses.
+As such, the Project will not interfere with the goals of the Rural Agricultural Areas designation as described in the Carbon County Comprehensive Land Use Plan.